Argentina Tariff Rates 2026: 10% on US Imports

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs; Argentina's 10% rate continues under Section 122 (expires ~July 24, 2026).
-Section 232 aluminum tariffs of 25% remain.
+Section 232 aluminum tariffs apply at 50% on articles wholly of aluminum and 25% on derivative products substantially made of aluminum (restructured effective April 6, 2026, both assessed on full customs value).
 Argentina's economic reforms may open the door to future trade negotiations, but Mercosur membership complicates bilateral FTA prospects.
 Argentine lithium production is expanding rapidly.

 Tips for Importers